 If you think you’re going to make a big splash with one or two videos, think again.
 When it comes to video marketing, consistency is critical.

-For the video marketer there is nothing quite like the feeling of dipping into your content bag of tricks and pulling out already completed videos ready for upload.
+Juggling video content creation and your business calls for discipline.
+Identify and set aside specific days for your video shoots.
+You also want to consider recording your videos in batches.
+As a busy entrepreneur with lots going on, there is nothing quite like the feeling of dipping into your content bag of tricks and pulling out already completed videos ready for upload.

 Here are a few things to keep in mind:

-- Video marketing doesn’t have to be expensive
+- Video marketing doesn’t have to be expensive.

-- You and your message will always be more important than equipment
+- You and your message will always be more important than equipment.

-- For video to work it must be supported with strategy
+- For video to work, it must be supported with strategy.

 - No, you are not too late to get started!